OpenMOSS/MOSS-Audio-Tokenizer/README.md

 ## License
 <!-- TODO: check and add license -->
-MossAudioTokenizer is released under the Apache 2.0 license.
+Moss Audio Tokenizer is released under the Apache 2.0 license.